-Many UserTesting customers create tests that compare two alternative designs.
-For example, two different web pages, prototypes, or even marketing emails.
-The order in which those alternatives are presented can sometimes influence a participant’s reactions, creating a subtle bias within a test.
+Many UserTesting customers create tests that require a test participant to compare two designs, such as: two different web pages, two prototypes, or even two marketing emails.
+The order in which those designs are presented can sometimes influence a participant’s reactions, creating a subtle bias within a test.
 The Balanced Comparison feature is designed to reduce the risk of that bias.

 When you use Balanced Comparison, you create two sections in your study, Part A and Part B. The order in which participants see the two parts is automatically alternated: the first participant will see option A first and B second, the next will see option B first and option A second, and so on.
 This balances any biases created by the order in which the two alternates are presented.

 How It Works

 Create a new test and select your participants.
 You can use Balanced Comparison to test any website, prototype, or Android app.
 You can also use our Balanced Comparison test template.

 Select your tasks and questions